goleastro/go-de-zoomcamp-project-2024/README.md

 We will be using cycle data provided by cycling.data.tfl.gov.uk to analyse the flow of cycle traffic during different quarters of the year, at various boroughs within 3 areas of London, namely, Central, Inner and Outer London.

 TfL has mentioned that the cycle data from 2020 is synthetic because of the COVID-19 pandemic, and as such, we will only be using data between 2017 and 2019 for this exercise.

+We are a cycle hire company called "London Peddlers", and we would like to use the TfL cycle data to determine what the market share is between private bicycles and rental bicycles, for active cyclists.

 Central data from 2017 to 2019 includes all 4 quarters of the year (Q1 to Q4)
 Inner and Outer data from 2017 to 2019 only includes quarter 2 of the year (Q2 only)